department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/seo.md

 - Work in a secondary keyword if it fits naturally.
 - Incorporate a call to action if there's space.
 - Use the active voice and our plain language, conversational voice and tone.
-- If you've written a relevant, helpful, search optimized intro text, you might be able to omit the meta description and let Google generate it for you.